 Then I invite you to join me for The Organized Cook online program.

-The Organized Cook is a 4-week online training program that shows you my simple system for:
+The Organized Cook is a 4-week online training program where I’ll show you:

-- Pulling meals together quickly without the ‘last minute’ stress…
+- How to pull together quick meals without the ‘last minute’ stress…

 To see if it’s right for you go to:

 “I LOVE the whole ‘Mise en Place’ concept and use it all the time now, it’s saved me so much time.
 This was a really terrific class!”

 Some of my favourite meals involve some take on this quick and easy bowl of goodness.
 Basically we’re talking a truck load of greens, given a flavour boost with some lemon and garlic and made more substantial with some protein and almonds.
 For me this is comfort food, like putting on my uggies and getting a big hug.